jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

-After these steps are complete, the UI actions will show or hide themselves appropriately and end-users will be able to see documents with the active flag set to true from the document list.
+After these steps are complete, the UI actions will show or hide themselves appropriately and end-users will be able to see documents with the `sc:isActive` flag set to `true` from the document list.

 ### Step 1: Declare a new evaluator in Spring config

 Only one evaluator is needed for this example.
-The evaluator just needs to know the value of the active flag—the UI actions can show or hide themselves based on that.
-Evaluators live in Spring config and Spring config resides in files ending with “context.xml”.
-This project already has “custom-slingshot-application-context.xml” so I added the evaluator to that file:
+The evaluator just needs to know the value of the `sc:isActive` flag—the UI actions can show or hide themselves based on that.
+Evaluators live in Spring config.
+This project already has “actions-article-share-context.xml” so I added the evaluator to that file: